natlogica/hundred-days/r1-log.md

 ### R1D18
 Learning tuples today.
 Also working again with the Python Turtle module for graphics.
 The project is making an artwork with a grid of random dots.

+### R1D19
+The topic today is using event listeners to pay attention to key presses.
+There are two projects: one is creating an EtchASketch type drawing program; the second is creating a turtle race with multiple instances of the turtle cursor.